derickmoncado/launchpad/README.md

 ### Details

-- Build on top of Bootstrap with included mobile navigation and Boostrap Icons.
+- Build on top of Bootstrap with included mobile navigation and icons.
 - Sass compilation and prefixing with Autoprefixer (using the Sass 7-1 folder architecture pattern).
 - CSS compilation and minification.
 - JavaScript concatenation + minification.